Claim For Union Benefit and Pension Payments in Office Building Sale Dismissed

 Rosenberg & Estis, P.C., on behalf of Lightstone Acquisitions III LLC and 485 Seventh Avenue Associates, successfully moved to dismiss a claim for union benefit and pension payments arising out of the sale of an office building in midtown Manhattan.
 In addition, Rosenberg & Estis secured a judgment for its client’s attorneys’ fees and costs incurred in connection with the now-dismissed action.

-Luise A. Barrack, managing member and chair of the firm’s litigation department, and Alexander Lycoyannis, a member of the firm’s litigation and appeals departments, represented the client before Justice Arthur F. Engoron of the New York State Supreme Court, New York County.
+Luise A. Barrack, managing member and chair of the firm’s litigation department, represented the client before Justice Arthur F. Engoron of the New York State Supreme Court, New York County.

 “The decision represents a significant victory for our client, and demonstrates the broad scope of the firm’s expertise,” Barrack said.
 “While Rosenberg & Estis specializes in real estate law, we routinely address issues outside of this focus in litigation, prevailing for our clients and achieving their goals.”